SolarSense Frequently Asked Questions

 Will a PV system produce enough energy to handle all my electricity needs?

-A PV system could generally produce 10 to 40 percent of annual residential heating needs; the system size impacts production.
 The system size you choose depends on how large an investment you want to make and how much unshaded space is available.
+A PV system may be scaled to meet your energy demands.

 Will a PV system work with my home?